Isaacppp/EDA-on-US-Census-and-Election-Results-2000-2020/README.md

 # Fun with Exploratory Data Analysis (EDA)

-This repository documents my works on EDA on public data.
+This repository documents my works on EDA on public data for fun.
 They are covering:

   1. Data Processing
   2. Univariate Analysis